 Where: Winton, QLD

-The Channel Country area around Winton is Waltzing Matilda land; red earth, shrubs and the odd coolabah tree.
+The Channel Country area of Outback Queensland around Winton is Waltzing Matilda land; red earth, shrubs and the odd coolabah tree.

 Banjo Paterson penned the famous bush ballad here and first performed it at the North Gregory Hotel in Winton in 1895.

-The town’s Waltzing Matilda Centre – dedicated to a song that has helped define the Australian spirit – is being rebuilt after a fire.
+The town’s Waltzing Matilda Centre – dedicated to a song that has helped define the Australian spirit – was rebuilt after a fire.